 To get an idea of the animation, you may watch it in advance.
-Have a look at $V_windspeeds.mpg$.
+Have a look at V_windspeeds.mpg.

-- Open the tutorial project TUT_windspeeds_3D.hx (which is basically the result of chapter 4.19 with a somewhat simplified and modified Main Panel window). - Enable the Animation Producer user interface in your project (click on the Animation Producer button in the main toolbar).
+- Open the tutorial project TUT_windspeeds_3D.hx (which is basically the result of chapter 4.19 with a somewhat simplified and modified Main Panel window). - Enable the Animation Director user interface in your project (click on the Animation button below the main toolbar).